Brysondickerso/bryson-s_portfolio/README.md

    - **Position-Based Insights**: Analyze how many users in each position hold the necessary certifications and licenses.
    - **Comprehensive Reporting**: Exportable reports to help stakeholders track certification statuses and workforce compliance across regions.

+You can view the SQL queries used in this project in the [demographic_query file](demographic_query).

 **Image Previews**:
 - Overview of certification and licensing distribution:
   ![Certification Overview](cert.png)